Darrekt/sail-mobile/README.md

 An app that makes being apart a little less painful for couples separated by distance.

+## Development pre-requisites

+Ensure that the following are installed on your system:

+- A working install of Flutter
+- GPG, for decryption of secrets ([Recommended install with Homebrew](https://formulae.brew.sh/formula/gnupg))
+- Firebase CLI and emulator suite

 ## Design

 This app uses [Bloc](https://bloclibrary.dev/#/) for state management.